 - List of Submitted Feedlot NPDES Permit Public Notices

-- Individual NPDES Permit Public Notices and Draft Permit - listed on Public Notice page
+- Public notices page will include notices for Individual NPDES Permit Public Notices and Draft Permits

-If you have questions about the MPCA County Feedlot Program, please contact Don Hauge at MPCA (e-mail: email@example.com, phone: 651-757-2855) or Wayne Zellmer at the Board of Water and Soil Resources (e-mail: firstname.lastname@example.org, phone: 651-297-7361).
+If you have questions about the MPCA County Feedlot Program, please contact Steve Schmidt by email at email@example.com or phone at 507-506-2618, or Wayne Zellmer at the Board of Water and Soil Resources by email at firstname.lastname@example.org, or phone: 651-297-7361).
 For feedlot training, see the Training and Events page.

 The MPCA staff listed below serve specific areas of the state.
 They are responsible for activities including permitting, inspections, and compliance/enforcement.
 In delegated counties, the county issues permits for facilities that do not require federal permits; MPCA is responsible for permitting of facilities.
 In non-delegated counties, the MPCA is responsible for all permitting.
 The map below shows area of primary responsibility for the MPCA compliance and assistance staff.

 MPCA Regional Office staff